 The appearance of the first Mallard ducklings of the year at the Orchard Pools was the only notable event.
 Moderate strength south west winds failed to produce any seabirds on the early afternoon high tide.

 A similar day to yesterday except for the appearance of a fine drake Common Scoter off Severn Beach over the high tide.

 The only notable birds for the time of year were single Wheatear and Curlew at Severn Beach.

-With so little happening on Severnside, the BLACK LARK on Anglesey was too much of a temptation for me this morning and the ISABELLINE SHRIKE in Somerset this evening!
+Just 4 Ringed Plover and one Dunlin on Severn Beach and 20 Oystercatcher were seen on Northwick Warth.
+With so little happening on Severnside, the Black Lark on Anglesey was too much of a temptation for me this morning and the Turkestan Shrike in Somerset this evening!
 An excellent day “off the patch”.

+At least 24 Oystercatcher and 2 Curlew were present on Northwick Warth this afternoon.
 Four local Buzzards were making the most of the fine weather.
-The evening high tide produced three Dunlin and a Ringed Plover on Severn Beach.
+The evening high tide produced 3 Dunlin and a Ringed Plover on Severn Beach.

+A high tide visit at Severn Beach this morning produced 3 Dunlin, single Sanderling and Ringed Plover.
+3The surprise bird was a first summer Mediterranean Gull, one of only two gulls seen!
 A peregrine flew inland over the beach.
 A large flock of 150 Swift passed over Severn Beach late morning in front of a heavy rain shower.
 This evening no waders could be found on the beach.